Fred Trump: Philanthropy

 Fred and Mary Trump supported medical charities by donating buildings.
 After Mary received medical care at the Jamaica Hospital Medical Center, they donated the Trump Pavilion rehabilitation building; Fred was also a trustee of the hospital.
 The couple donated a two-building complex in Brooklyn as a home for "functionally retarded adults", a New Jersey building valued at $4.75 million to United Cerebral Palsy (which Donald took credit for), and other buildings to the National Kidney Foundation (NKF).
 Trump donated one of his least profitable properties to the NKF, which according to The New York Times was "one of the largest charitable donations he ever made", with a deduction proportional to its stated value, claimed in his 1992 tax return as $34 million.

 Particularly after U.S. entry into World War II in late 1941, Trump backed both Jewish and Israeli causes.
-This included Israel Bonds, donating the land for the Beach Haven Jewish Center, a synagogue in Flatbush, Brooklyn, and in 1952 serving as the treasurer of an Israel benefit concert featuring American easy-listening performers.
+This included donating the land for the Beach Haven Jewish Center, a synagogue in Flatbush, Brooklyn, c.
+1951, purchasing Israel Bonds (introduced in 1951) and serving as the treasurer of a 1952 Israel benefit concert featuring American easy-listening performers.

 Fred supported the private Kew-Forest School, where his children attended and he served on the board of directors.
 The Trumps were active in The Salvation Army, the Boy Scouts of America, and the Lighthouse for the Blind.
 Fred reportedly also supported the Long Island Jewish Hospital and Manhattan's Hospital for Special Surgery; at the latter, he was a patient of orthopedist Philip D. Wilson Jr., the hospital's lead surgeon from 1972 to 1989.

 Although he was registered as a Republican Party voter, Trump developed ties with the Democratic Party in New York, contributing to city politicians (including $2,500 to Mayor Wagner's 1961 campaign, enabling the construction of Trump Village).
 Together with Donald in the 1980s, Fred provided over $350,000 to city politicians including Mayor Ed Koch, Council president Andrew Stein, Controller Harrison J. Goldin, and four of the five borough presidents.

 In October 2018, The New York Times reported in an exposé on Trump's financial records that they had found no evidence that he had made any significant financial contributions to charities.